-It's time I pass on this very valuable piece of money advice.
-Take it seriously, as it'll set you up to make great financial decisions almost every time.
+It's time I pass on this very valuable piece of money advice that will set you up to make smart money decisions.

 There is one thing that you can do to make sure your financial decisions are as sound as possible.
 Sounds nice, right?
 I mean, it can be daunting to make financial decisions as is, so finding a way to ensure you're making the best possible ones sounds like something you should spend some time on.